svenevs/exhale/docs/reference/configs.rst

 **Suggested Approach**
     Provide a (multiline) string to :data:`~exhale.configs.exhaleDoxygenStdin`.
-In the :ref:`usage_quickstart_guide`, the bare minimum needed to get things off the ground was used: ``INPUT`` must be set to tell Doxygen where to look.
+In the :ref:`quickstart_guide`, the bare minimum needed to get things off the ground was
+    used: ``INPUT`` must be set to tell Doxygen where to look.

     .. tip::